FLASH SALES: discover new special offers every week!

 and ‘Ruby Glow’ (autumn)

-Easy to grow, Witch Hazel should be planted in rich, fresh but well-drained soil and preferably acidic.
-Pure heather soil is a bit too poor as a substrate; it should be enriched with compost to ensure vigorous growth.
+Easy to cultivate, Hamamelis should be planted in rich, fresh but well-drained soil and preferably acidic.
+Pure heather soil is a bit too poor; it should be enriched with compost to ensure vigorous growth.
 This bush dislikes calcareous soils (some species like Hamamelis mollis are more tolerant).
 They are, however, particularly resistant to pollution, making them well-suited to the urban atmosphere of city gardens.

-Witch Hazel loves the sun, especially in winter, but it fears it if it is too scorching in summer.
-Prefer cool locations, or with a ‘refreshing’ shade provided in the afternoon in summer by a hedge or a low wall.
+Hamamelis loves the sun, especially in winter, but it fears it if it is too scorching in summer.
+Prefer cool locations, or with a “refreshing” shade provided in the afternoon in summer by a hedge or a low wall.
 A situation in a clearing or light shade sheltered from cold, drying winds will preserve its flowering.

 Species and main varieties

-Among the varieties mainly cultivated in gardens, there are five species of Hamamelis: three native to North America (H. ovalis, H. virginiana which flowers in autumn, H. vernalis), and two of Asian origin, from Japan (H. japonica) and China (H. mollis).
+Among the varieties primarily cultivated in gardens, there are five species of Hamamelis: three native to North America (H. ovalis, H. virginiana, which flowers in autumn, and H. vernalis), and two of Asian origin, from Japan (H. japonica) and China (H. mollis).

-• Hamamelis x intermedia: the fragrant flowers, yellow, dark red or orange, with crumpled petals, bloom from November to March.
-The cross-breeding of the two Asian species has given rise to a large number of varieties, with flowers that are more or less fragrant, dark red in ‘Diane’, copper orange in ‘Jelena’, bright yellow in ‘Advent‘, pale yellow in ‘Moonlight’ or lemon yellow tinged with purple in ‘Pallida’ which has the largest flowers, highly appreciated for their powerful honey fragrance.
-‘Ruby Glow’ bears copper red flowers, and its foliage is narrower than that of other cultivars.
-In autumn, the foliage of cultivars like ‘Diane’ and ‘Arnold Promise’ takes on opulent shades of coppery red, orange in ‘Feuerzauber’.
+• Hamamelis x intermedia: the fragrant flowers, yellow, dark red, or orange, with crinkled petals, bloom from November to March.
+The cross-breeding of the two Asian species has given rise to a large number of varieties, with flowers that are more or less fragrant, dark red in ‘Diane’, coppery orange in ‘Jelena’, bright yellow in ‘Advent‘, pale yellow in ‘Moonlight’, or lemon yellow tinged with purple in ‘Pallida’, which has the largest flowers, highly valued for their strong honey scent.
+‘Ruby Glow’ bears coppery red flowers, and its foliage is narrower than that of other cultivars.
+In autumn, the foliage of cultivars like ‘Diane’ and ‘Arnold Promise’ takes on opulent shades of coppery red, and orange in ‘Feuerzauber’.

-• Hamamelis virginiana: also known as “devil’s coffee”, it is the largest and most vigorous of the Hamamelis, reaching up to 5 metres high at maturity and is also the earliest.
-Its lemon yellow flowers, slightly fragrant, begin to bloom as early as October when the foliage turns orange and gold.
-The essence of Hamamelis used in cosmetics is derived from it.
+• Hamamelis virginiana: also known as “devil’s coffee”, it is the largest and most vigorous of the Hamamelis, reaching up to 5 metres tall at maturity and is also the earliest.
+Its lemon yellow, slightly fragrant flowers begin to bloom as early as October when the foliage turns orange and gold.
+The essence of Hamamelis, used in cosmetics, is derived from it.

 • Hamamelis japonica: in our latitudes, this bush with a spreading habit will not exceed 3 to 4 metres in height.
-Its fragrant, light yellow flowers, with corkscrew petals, bloom in very large numbers from January to March.
+Its fragrant, light yellow flowers, with corkscrew petals, bloom in great numbers from January to March.
 Its oval leaves turn yellow in autumn.
 ‘Zuccariniana’ bears an abundance of small pale lemon flowers that emit a lemony fragrance.
-They appear late in February-March.
-‘Sulphurea’ is distinguished by its profusion of pale sulphur yellow flowers from January to late February.
+They appear late, in February-March.
+‘Sulphurea’ is noted for its profusion of pale sulphur yellow flowers from January to the end of February.

-• Hamamelis mollis: this spreading and airy shrub offers very fragrant golden yellow flowers at the end of February.
+• Hamamelis mollis: this airy, spreading shrub offers very fragrant golden yellow flowers at the end of February.
 Its autumn foliage turns yellow.
-‘Brevipetala’ has shorter, upright petals, bronze yellow-orange, and ‘Goldcrest’ has spikes tinged with red at their base.
+‘Brevipetala’ has shorter, upright petals, bronze yellow-orange, and ‘Goldcrest’ has red-tinged spikes at their base.

 The most popular varieties